Dual-Exhaust/qsbot/README.md

 * -W  | --welcome  : The welcome message that your bot should send to new members.
 * -P  | --prefix   : The prefix that your bot should use, if not set it is '$' by default.
 * -Pr | --presence : The discord presence of your bot.
+* -R  | --react    : How many 'react for role' calls to generate.

 ## qsbot.client